Vector-valued Almost Sure Invariance Principle For Non-stationary Dynamical Systems: A Purely Probabilistic Theorem

 In particularly, if $\sum_{k \ge 1} \alpha_k < \infty $, then almost surely,

 \end{theorem}

-Philipp and Berkes constructed Gaussian vectors inductively, which relies heavily on the increasing filtration $(\mathcal{G}_k)_{k\ge1}$.
-However, our filtration $(T^{-k}\mathcal{B})_{k \ge 1} $ is decreasing.
-One way to overcome this difficulty is to construct increasing $\sigma$-algebra from $T_k$ with certain Markovian behavior (see \cite{MN1, MN2}).
-Since we do not have too much information on $T_k$ so far, we will keep using decreasing filtration $(T^{-k}\mathcal{B})_{k \ge 1} $ and derive the following lemma, which plays a crucial role in our proof.
+Berkes and Philipp constructed Gaussian vectors inductively, which relies heavily on the increasing filtration $(\mathcal{G}_k)_{k\ge1}$.
+However, our filtration $(\mathcal{E}_k)_{k \ge 1} $ is decreasing.
+We will derive the following lemma for this case, which plays a crucial role in our proof of the Theorem \ref{thm3}.